 The Black background represents the unity of Socialists across the various tendencies, in uniting for a Wales for the working-class.

-The seeds of the WUN were born in the Spring of 2019, an idea that came out of a drunken afternoon by a river in Exeter.
+The seeds of the WUN were born in the Spring of 2019.

 Rather than just writing endless articles about what was needed in the Valleys, there needed to be genuine action – something that couldn’t be done from just behind a screen.

-Following his return to Wales in September 2019, Valleys Underground was rebranded into a Marxist Organization for Welsh Independence, and gained its first handful of Founding Members.
+Following his return to the Valleys in September 2019, Valleys Underground was rebranded into a Marxist Organization for Welsh Independence, and gained its first handful of Founding Members.

 By the Summer of 2020, Valleys Underground had two dozen active members engaged in community action, with members working alongside the Foundation for Jewish Heritage to restore the Jewish Synagogue in Merthyr, as well as in the derelict Fernhill Estate Allotments.

 By the Summer of 2021, one year later, the Organization become truly National, with the establishment of a Wrexham Chapter, and our re-organization into the Welsh Underground Network.
-We’ve since started Chapters in Swansea, Pontypridd, and even an English Chapter!
+We’ve since started Chapters in Swansea, with members across Wales.

 Since then, Members from our Chapters have been involved in numerous events, such as placing plaques to commemorate the Ladies of Llangollen and Merthyr Rising, campaigning against the Hafod Landfill in Wrexham, organizing a regular Foodbank in Swansea, and conducting numerous free-food events and Community Clearups.